izznogooood/myfamilycart/README.md

 In order of expected implementation:

-* Sharing of carts between users / familyname (shared accounts)
-  * Removing the purpose of a familyname when users can share lists
 * Self hosted version (Docker or Snap or both)
 * Alexa plugin
   * Even though this goes against all my principles the first thing my friend